Access Bank Kenya: History

 TNB was established as a non-bank financial institution (NBFI) in 1984, under the name Transnational Finance Company (TNFC).
 TNFC provided loans, including lease-purchase arrangements to depositors and non-depositors.
 In 1985, following the issuance of a commercial banking license by the Central Bank of Kenya, the national banking regulator, the company began banking operations under its current name in Nairobi and Mombasa.
 At first other locations in the country continued to operate as TNFC offices.
 Between 1985 and 1996, all TNFC activities were merged with TNB and the TNFC brand was closed.
 The bank has one subsidiary; TNB Forex Bureau, located at Moi International Airport in Mombasa.
 The bank is also affiliated with Western Union, the American International money-transfer service.
 In 2009, TNB introduced Internet banking and mobile banking through mobile telephones.

 Overview

 The bank is a medium-sized commercial bank in Kenya, East Africa's largest economy.
 As of December 2015, its assets were valued at about US$105.84 million (KES:10.53 billion), with shareholders' equity of about US$20.43 million (KES:2.033 billion).

 Branch network

 The bank maintained 17 networked branches in Kenya, as of December 2013.

 Ownership

-The shares of stock of Transnational Bank are privately held by Kenyan institutions and individuals.
+The shares of stock of Transnational Bank were privately held by Kenyan institutions and individuals.
 As of December 2015, the major shareholders in the bank were as depicted in the table below: